szcompressor/cuSZp/README.md

 cuSZp is an ultra-fast and user-friendly GPU error-bounded lossy compressor for floating-point data array (both single- and double-precision).
 In short, cuSZp has several key features:

 1. Fusing entire compression/decompression phase into **one CUDA kernel function**.
-2. Efficient latency control and memory access -- targeting **ultra-fast end-to-end throughput**.
+2. Various system-level optimizations -- targeting **ultra-fast end-to-end throughput** (~300 GB/s on A100).
-3. Two encoding modes (plain or outlier modes) supported, **high compression ratio** for different data patterns.
-In general, if your dataset is sparse (consisting lots of 0s) -- plain mode will be a good choice; if your dataset exhibits non-sparse and high smoothness -- outlier mode will be a good choice.
+3. Dimensionality (1D, 2D, and 3D) and three encoding modes (fixed, plain, or outlier modes) supported, **high compression ratio** for different data patterns.
+    - *fixed*: Only fixed-length encoding is used.
+This mode is designed for compressing unsmooth and non-structured scientific data or machine learning weights/tokens.
+    - *plain*: Dimension-aware delta encoding + fixed-length encoding.
+This mode is designed for scientfic datasets with only local smoothness or sparse (containing lots of 0s).
+    - *outlier*: Dimension-aware delta encoding + fixed-length encoding + outlier preservation.
+This mode is designed for non-sparse and globally smooth scientific datasets.
+Always highest ratios.
 4. Executable binary, C/C++ API, Python API are provided.